bordoley/RxApp/README.md

 # How stable is RxApp?

 RxApp is under active development and is not yet API stable.
-Its currently released as a pre-release on Nuget.
-While there may be cosmetic changes to the library (propery name changes, etc.), I don't expect any significant architectural changes to the current API.
+It's currently released as a pre-release on Nuget.
+While there may be cosmetic changes to the library (propery and method names, etc.), I don't expect any significant architectural changes.
 Future releases will primarily focus on additional control binding support across all platforms and the addition of support for new platforms, specifically Xamarin.Mac, WPF, Windows Phone and Windows Store apps.